Biraj Bhakta Shrestha

-Biraj Bhakta Shrestha (विराजभक्त श्रेष्ठ) is a Nepalese politician and member of Rastriya Swatantra Party.
+Biraj Bhakta Shrestha (विराजभक्त श्रेष्ठ) is a Nepalese politician and the past Minister of Youth and Sports serving since 6 March 2024 to July 2024.
+He is a member of Rastriya Swatantra Party.
 He was elected to the House of Representatives from Kathmandu 8 in the 2022 general elections.
+He secured victory over the runner-up candidate by a margin of approximately five thousand votes.

 He previously served as a member of the inaugural Bagmati Provincial Assembly from the Bibeksheel Sajha party list.